Anderson’s 300-plus yard night leads Montevallo in rivalry win against Shelby County - Shelby County Reporter

 Anderson’s 300-plus yard night leads Montevallo in rivalry win against Shelby County

-MONTEVALLO – It was senior night Montevallo, and it was the seniors who carried the Montevallo Bulldogs to a 41-24 win over the Shelby County Wildcats on Aug.
+MONTEVALLO – It was senior night at Montevallo, and it was the seniors who carried the Montevallo Bulldogs to a 41-24 win over the Shelby County Wildcats on Aug.
 27 in a rivalry win.

 Even without starting quarterback Kial Cottingham, Montevallo got off to a strong start, causing a fumble on the opening kick-off and only needing three plays for senior running back Joseph Anderson to pick up right where he left off for a touchdown.